eye-division/kindle-co-ed/_posts/2018-07-09-children--social-work-act---its-july-2018-so-where-are-we-now.md

 Then there has been the rise of '***sector-led improvement***' models, which the Schools sector has been grappling with for some time.
 The 2016 'Putting Children First' paper then gave expression to this, as a clearly signalled plank in the Act's reform of the Social Work sector - &nbsp;including who is seen to 'thought-lead' and who is in its organic '**community of practice**'.

 And then there is '***Co Production***' - and &nbsp; the brave new world of the **Children & Families Act** (2014).
 For those with SEND, this should pivot on collaborative, person-centered decision-making between agencies, their representatives in the field, the child and their family.
-In itself, Co Production is not a funding mechanism but certainly, it was meant to be a string influencer in what money comes out of Government, where it goes and what it is used for.
+In itself, Co Production is not a funding mechanism but certainly, it was meant to be a strong influence on what money comes out of Government, where it goes and what it is used for to support SEND.

-At the time of writing, this week brings an announcement by **[NCB](https://www.ncb.org.uk/news-opinion/news-highlights/ncb-lead-development-new-approaches-safeguarding)** and **[DfE](https://www.gov.uk/government/publications/working-together-to-safeguard-children--2)** of a national pilot, to be tested in the regions, of the long awaited re-structure of local Safeguarding arrangements outlined in the C&SW Act. **Local Children's Safeguarding Boards**&nbsp;are to be 'retired'.
+At the time of writing, this week brings an announcement by **[NCB](https://www.ncb.org.uk/news-opinion/news-highlights/ncb-lead-development-new-approaches-safeguarding)** and **[DfE](https://www.gov.uk/government/publications/working-together-to-safeguard-children--2)** of a national pilot, to be tested in the regions, of the long awaited re-structure of local Safeguarding agency arrangements.This move was clearly outlined in Putting Children First and set out in the Act.
+So implementation should not come as a surprise:&nbsp;**Local Children's Safeguarding Boards**&nbsp;are to be 'retired'.
 Fresh statutory impetus will fall on the a single 'multi-agency' effort of **Police**, **LAs** & **Health**.

-So new **multi-agency agreements, will be key**.
+So, new **multi-agency agreements, will be key**.

 But more than that, **collaborative working, will be paramount** in pulling off effectiveness.

-Collective responsibility is not entirely the same as Collaboration however, and the challenges to systems thinking, strategic planning and culture, will be many.
+> Collective responsibility is not entirely the same as Collaboration.
+The challenges to systems thinking, strategic planning and culture, to effect meaningful implementation, will be many.
+> {: .callout}

-**So where does all this leave us at the present time with respect to implentation?&nbsp;**
+**So where does all this leave us at the present time with respect to delivery on the Act?&nbsp;**

-**I have re-produced below here, an analysis I first published here back in December 2016** after "Putting Children First" rolled off the press.
-This draws a picture of the '**sector shifts**' that we are all in the midst of, knowingly or otherwise.
+**I have re-produced here, an analysis I first published on my (old) website, back in December 2016** after "Putting Children First" rolled off the press.
+This draws a picture of the '**sector shifts**' that we are all in the midst of, consciously, or otherwise.

 Some points are specific parts of the Act, some are my own expression of the 'sector levers' which I see as at play in shaping the flow of money, decision- making and influence through the wider public sector 'economy'. &nbsp;

-**A neat summary of what to focus on could be expressed thus:**
+**A summary could be expressed thus:**

 **Regional and sub-regional commissioning of services:** a need for collaborative working across traditional Public Sector geographical boundaries